Specifying data types

 Optional data

-; see next section), and they are not granted by default.
-The extension can request the user opts in to this data collection after installation via a prompt, and the user can enable or disable this option data collection at any time in about:addons
+Optional data collection permissions are specified using the optional list.
+These aren’t presented during installation (except for technicalAndInteraction), and they aren’t granted by default.
+The extension can request that the user opts in to this data collection after installation by calling permissions.request() in a user-activated event handler, and the user can turn this optional data collection on or off in about:addons in the Permissions and data section of the extension settings.

 Technical and interaction data